YalcinkayaE/axoden-client/BETA_USER_GUIDE.md

 - [ ] Clipboard integration on your OS

 ### Integration Testing
-- [ ] Methodology relevance to your problems
+- [ ] Approach relevance to your problems
-- [ ] Claude Code's response to methodology prompts
+- [ ] Claude Code's response to approach prompts
 - [ ] Workflow smoothness
 - [ ] Time saved vs traditional approach